bolt/docs/source_docs/installation/install-git-clone.md

 If you want to install Bolt using Git and Composer, you need to decide if you want to use a stable branch, or the bleeding-edge master branch.

+### Getting Composer

+First thing you will need, if you don't have it already, is a recent version of Composer.

+To get this, see the [Composer Download](https://getcomposer.org/download/) page for instructions.

 ### Stable Branch

 For a execute the following commands: